By Rob Rice

 Published October 17, 2014

-Before sharing our furnace reliability data with you, it’s important to mention a couple things: first, several of the furnace manufacturers sell the same product under multiple brand names.
-There has been a significant amount of consolidation in our industry over the decades.
-Rather than discontinue the purchased brand, the purchasing manufacturer often deems it beneficial to continue using the purchased brand’s name but sell their existing equipment under it.
-For example, Carrier and Bryant are generally equivalent, Trane is American Standard, York is Coleman, Goodman is Amana, Rheem is Ruud, and so on.
-Second, the most common manufacturers here in the Greater Seattle area are Bryant/Carrier, Trane/American Standard, and Lennox.
-We install, maintain, and repair furnaces from all three manufacturers as well as a number of others.
+Before sharing our furnace reliability data with you, it’s important to mention a couple things: first, as alluded to above, several of the furnace manufacturers sell the same product under multiple brand names.
+This stems from a significant amount of consolidation in our industry over the decades.
+Rather than discontinue the purchased brand, the purchasing manufacturer often deems it beneficial to continue using the purchased brand’s name and simply sell their existing equipment under it.

 Our on-the-job repair data indicates that Bryant/Carrier, Trane/American Standard, and Rheem/Ruud are the most reliable furnace manufacturers currently available.
-These manufacturers have had their own share of problems (for example, Bryant/Carrier furnaces used to have issues with failed heat exchangers; Trane/American Standard have had problems with circuit boards), but in general these manufacturers, while not perfect, are the most reliable.
+These manufacturers have had their own share of problems (for example, Bryant/Carrier furnaces used to have issues with failed heat exchangers; Trane/American Standard have had problems with circuit boards), but in general these manufacturers, while not perfect, are the brands with the lowest likelihood of giving you ongoing problems.
 Our data is further confirmed by an article Consumer Reports publishes every couple of years (or thereabout) which looks at furnace reliability.
 If you were to evaluate these articles over the last decade, we believe you would find that the aforementioned brands are most often most reliable.
 Take a look at the links below to see the most recent Consumer Reports furnace reliability articles:

-Comparing Tankless to Conventional Storage Water Heaters Tankless water heaters are a popular appliance in advertisements over recent years.
-Usually highlighted by the tankless manufacturers…Learn More
+Comparing Tankless to Conventional Storage Water Heaters Over recent years, tankless water heaters have emerged as a popular alternative to the traditional tank models.
+You…Learn More